neurodsp-tools/neurodsp/README.md

 To install this cloned copy of neurodsp, move into the directory you just cloned, and run:

 `$ pip install .`

+**Editable Version**

+If you want to install an editable version, for making contributions, download the development version as above, and run:

+`$ pip install -e .`

+## Bug Reports

+Please use the [Github issue tracker](https://github.com/neurodsp-tools/neurodsp/issues) to file bug reports and/or ask questions about this project.

 ## Modules